Learn how to perform distributed training of machine learning models using HorovodRunner to launch Horovod training jobs as Spark jobs on Databricks.

 Migrate to HorovodRunner: HorovodRunner runs the Horovod training job by invoking a Python function.
 You must wrap the main training procedure into a single Python function.
 Then you can test HorovodRunner in local mode and distributed mode.

 This article contains references to the term slave, a term that Databricks does not use.
 When the term is removed from the software, we’ll remove it from this article.

 If you upgrade or downgrade TensorFlow, Keras, or PyTorch, you must reinstall Horovod so that it is compiled against the newly installed library.
 For example, if you want to upgrade TensorFlow, Databricks recommends using the init script from the TensorFlow installation instructions and appending the following TensorFlow specific Horovod installation code to the end of it.
 See Horovod installation instructions to work with different combinations, such as upgrading or downgrading PyTorch and other libraries.

 add-apt-repository -y ppa:ubuntu-toolchain-r/test apt update # Using the same compiler that TensorFlow was built to compile Horovod apt install g++-7 -y update-alternatives --install /usr/bin/gcc gcc /usr/bin/gcc-7 60 --slave /usr/bin/g++ g++ /usr/bin/g++-7 HOROVOD_GPU_ALLREDUCE=NCCL HOROVOD_CUDA_HOME=/usr/local/cuda pip install horovod==0.18.1 --force-reinstall --no-deps --no-cache-dir

 The following examples, based on the MNIST dataset, demonstrate how to migrate a single-node deep learning program to distributed deep learning with HorovodRunner.

-npis set to greater than 1 and the notebook imports from other files inside the repo.
+npis set to greater than 1 and the notebook imports from other relative files.
 Consider using horovod.spark instead of